postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 With the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you have the power to define Postman access at the team level.
 You can use Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative and billing personnel.
 Each user on a team must have at least one role attached to them, and can hold multiple roles simultaneously.

-You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to your team members, based on the functions those team members require:
+You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to team members, based on the functions those team members require:

 * **Super Admin** - Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
 Team members with this role can perform all actions that Admin, Billing, Community Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
 * **Admin** - Manages team members and team settings.